SPOORT/gs-jobs/FrontEndDeveloperOpportunity/README.md

 - Commenting code is always welcome :)
 - Keep in mind that it must be responsive
 - Try always to fully complete the test before sending it in ;)

+### How should I apply for this?

+Easy, just do the test, add it on your own GitHub repo and send us a link to an email on: tech@gospoort.com